TIBCOSoftware/snappydata/docs/reference/command_line_utilities/validate_diskstore.md

 ## Description

-The SnappyData **validate-disk-store **command verifies the health of your offline disk store and gives you information about the following:
+The TIBCO ComputeDB **validate-disk-store **command verifies the health of your offline disk store and gives you information about the following:
 *	Tables that are using that disk store
 *	Total number of rows
 *	Number of records that would be removed, if you have compacted the store.